-Doctoral students are encouraged to be active in the program's Doctoral Student Organization (DSO), Students for Social Justice (SSJ), and their various leadership activities.
-DSO serves as a peer mentoring organization, as well as a networking vehicle for prospective students, whereas SSJ focuses on students developing a unique set of skills and expertise related to social justice advocacy that can enable them to promote positive social change in the community.
-Students also are encouraged to become student affiliates of the American Psychological Association (APA), specifically the Student Affiliates of Seventeen, Society of Counseling Psychology.
+Doctoral students are encouraged to be active in the program's Doctoral Students in Counseling Psychology (DSCP), Students for Social Justice (SSJ), and their various leadership activities.
+DSCP serves as a peer mentoring organization, as well as a networking vehicle for prospective students, whereas SSJ focuses on students developing a unique set of skills and expertise related to social justice advocacy that can enable them to promote positive social change in the community.
+Students also are encouraged to become student affiliates of APA's Division 17 (Society of Counseling Psychology), Student Affiliates of Seventeen.
 Each year Counseling Psychology students are strongly encouraged to present their research at local, regional, national, and international conferences.
 Some funds are available to support student conference travel (e.g., program funds, GPSA, Graduate College, and APA).